Sport and Exercise Science BSc (Hons) – 2021 entry

 The structure of our programmes follows clear educational aims that are tailored to each programme.
 These are all outlined in the programme specifications which include further details such as the learning outcomes:

-The course follows a modular structure and is conducted in an order that ensures continuity of learning.
+The course follows a modular structure that ensures the continuity of learning.
 This is demonstrated by the shift in emphasis from theoretical scientific foundations to practical applications in a variety of exercise environments.

 Our course will incorporate a range of teaching methods, including lectures, seminars, workshops, tutorials and practical laboratory classes.

-During your first year, you’ll spend time in laboratory classes to underpin the bioscience theory and develop your practical analytical skills.
-You may have up to 24 hours of contact time each week (lectures, practical classes and tutorials) and you will also be expected to carry out private study (such as pre and post-lecture reading, tasks within the University’s e-learning platform, coursework preparation and write-ups) for a similar amount of time.
+During your first year, you’ll underpin the bioscience theory and develop your practical analytical skills.
+You may have up to 24 hours of contact time each week and you will also be expected to carry out private study for a similar amount of time.

 In your second year, you’ll apply your knowledge in a sporting context, incorporating perspectives from physiology, nutrition, psychology, biomechanics and management, with opportunity for interdisciplinary application and the development of discipline-specific practical skills.

-In your final year, you can tailor your studies to suit your interests by conducting an independent piece of research and choosing an optional module, providing you with the opportunity to gain skills and knowledge relevant to your desired career.
+In your final year, you can tailor your studies to suit your interests by conducting an independent piece of research and choosing optional modules, providing you with the opportunity to gain skills and knowledge relevant to your desired career.